JosephHeydorn/MakeCode-Tutorials/docs/projects/Thermostat-Demo.md

 ## Step 5

-Now lets grab an "and" statement, one ≥ statement, and one ≤ statement.
+Now lets grab an "and" statement from the logic tab, one ≥ statement, and one ≤ statement.
 Place the ≥ statement to the left of the and statement and place the ≤ to the left of the and statement.
 Then we can place that whole block where it says "true".

 ```blocks
 basic.forever(function () {